One Billion Trees project

 Climate change risks: wind, higher temperatures, drought

-There are also serious and urgent questions about the financial viability of planting some exotic tree species that may not survive predicted changes to New Zealand’s climate over the coming decades (Figs. 3 & 4).
+There are serious and urgent questions about the financial viability of planting exotic tree species that may not survive predicted changes to New Zealand’s climate over the coming decades (Figs. 3 & 4).

 Climate change risks: floods and soil erosion